zobo/dbgpPlugin/README.txt

 - I guess Derick for creating this kickass debugging engine (http://www.xdebug.org).
 - Don for Notepad++.
 - Chris for being the first to test-drive this thing and giving usefull sugestions.
+- JC / Traveller from www.OurWikiCommunity.com for the nice wiki help page.